nodejs/node/doc/api/n-api.md

 higher Node-API version.
 This approach provides the flexibility of better optimizing existing Node-API functions while maintaining ABI stability.
 Existing add-ons can continue to run without recompilation using an earlier version of Node-API.
-If an addon needs functionality from a newer Node-API version, changes to existing code and recompilation will be needed to use those new functions anyway.
+If an add-on needs functionality from a newer Node-API version, changes to existing code and recompilation will be needed to use those new functions anyway.